 Versatile Welding Modes for Every Job

-One of the greatest perks of handheld laser welders is their ability to switch between different welding modes.
-Depending on the job, you can choose from line, dot, circle, or even double triangle welds.
-Need to work on different parts of a metal surface?
+One of the most excellent perks of handheld laser welders is their ability to switch between different welding modes.
+You can choose from line, dot, circle, or even double triangle welds, depending on the job.
+Need to work on various parts of a metal surface?
 No problem!
 You can easily switch between welding tips to suit your project.

 Available Welding Tips: